Court Record

 March 27, 2025 — Under Submission Ruling issued

 Commissioner Carmen D. Snuggs-Spraggins, Department C61, issued an Under Submission Ruling dated March 27, 2025.
 Event ID / Document ID: 74522578.
+The Ruling’s operative findings and exhibit treatment are set out below.

 The March 27, 2025 Minute Order — operative language